 Introduced in 1987 to commemorate the bicentennial of the United States Constitution, Mr. President shows George Washington holding a porcelain scroll on which is incised December 15, 1791 The Bill of Rights, first 10 amendments to the Constitution.
 The base on which he stands, showing the first 13 states, is also used for the base of Cybis’ Noble Eagle sculpture.
 This sculpture is 17” tall and had a declared limited edition of 500.
 Its original issue price of $1,987 was the same as its introduction year, but rose to $2075 in 1988; the edition was closed before 1993.

-And finally, back to England for this portrait of the famous dandy Beau Brummel.
+And finally, back to England for this portrait of the famous dandy Beau Brummel standing 15″ tall.
 This sculpture was offered at an auction in 2007, at which time it was mis-identified as being George Washington!
-Well, that’s completely incorrect because everything about the piece — from hairstyle to every item of clothing — absolutely screams English Regency Period, which was from 1811 to 1820.
+Well, that’s completely incorrect because everything about the piece — from hairstyle to every single item of clothing — absolutely screams English Regency Period, which was from 1811 to 1820.
 George Washington wouldn’t have been caught dead looking like this…. literally, because our first President died in 1799 at the age of 67.
-That said, this sculpture is a bit of an oddity because stylistically it looks like a 1960s-1970s piece, contemporaneous perhaps with Lady Macbeth or Ophelia.
-He is also one of only two Cybis studies that includes a plinth; the other is the 1970s Enamored Prince Florimund seen in the ballet post, although it is not the exact same one.
+That said, this sculpture is a bit of an oddity because stylistically it looks like a 1960s-1970s piece and in fact his hands are actually cast from Ophelia‘s molds (1969-1974)!
+He is also one of only two Cybis studies that includes a plinth; the other accompanies the 1970s Enamored Prince Florimund seen in the Ballet post, although it is not the exact same plinth.

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
 Images bearing a Cybis watermark appear here by kind permission of Cybis, Inc. for use solely as reference material herein.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.